canonical/postgresql-k8s-operator/docs/how-to/deploy/terraform.md

 # How to deploy using Terraform

-[Terraform](https://www.terraform.io/) is an infrastructure automation tool to provision and manage resources in clouds or data centers.
+[Terraform](https://www.terraform.io/) is an infrastructure automation tool to provision and manage resources in clouds or data centres.
 To deploy Charmed PostgreSQL K8s using Terraform and Juju, you can use the [Juju Terraform Provider](https://registry.terraform.io/providers/juju/juju/latest).

 The easiest way is to start from [these examples of terraform modules](https://github.com/canonical/terraform-modules) prepared by Canonical.
 This page will guide you through a deployment using an example module for PostgreSQL on Kubernetes.